etsy/rules_grafana/README.md

 - `name`: Unique name for this target.
 Required.
 - `dashboards`: List of labels of `json_dashboards` and/or `py_dashboards` targets to include in the image.
 Required.
 - `datasources`: List of labels of `datasources.yaml` files to include in the image ([Grafana datasources docs](http://docs.grafana.org/administration/provisioning/#datasources)).
 Required.

+### `grafana_plugin`

+Repository rule to download a Grafana plugin for inclusion in a `grafana_image`.

+Arguments:

+- `name`: Unique name for this target.
+Required.
+- `urls`: List of strings of mirror URLs referencing the plugin archive.
+Required.
+- `sha256`: String of the expected SHA-256 hash of the download.
+Required.
+- `type`: The archive type of the downloaded file as a string;
+          takes the same values as the `type` attribute of Bazel's `http_archive` rule.
+          Optional, as the archive type can be determined from the plugin's file extension.